 Source: myyellowapron.com

-Aloo chop or batata vada is a simple Indian street food recipe that capitalizes on the ease and taste of mashed potato.
+Aloo chop or batata vada is a simple Indian street food recipe.
 The recipe produces spiced mashed potato balls encased in perfectly fried batter.

 21. Mutabal Roasted Eggplant Dip with Thick Yoghurt